Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Methods

 \subsection{Decision Generator Module}

 The multi-channel embedding module provides location embeddings via our dedicated spatiotemporal graphs, enhancing the representation quality used in the following decision generator module.
-The decision generator module predicts the next location based on the observed partial mobility trajectory, which is also generated by the decision generator sequentially.
-Besides the common exploration branch of GANs, we further propose the dwell branch to cope with the varying durations of locations as shown in Figure~\ref{fig:spatiotemporal}~(b), which also reduces the optimization difficulty to some extent.
+The decision generator module autoregressively predicts the next location based on the observed partial mobility trajectory.
+To cope with the varying durations of locations as shown in Figure~\ref{fig:spatiotemporal}~(b), we develop the dwell branch besides the common exploration branch in GANs, which also reduces the optimization difficulty to some extent.
 Since the policy discriminator will not give classification results until the trajectory sequence is finished, we adopt the Monte-Carlo strategy to iteratively predict the next location until the required length.